pegwymonie/okra/README.md

 * Concepts over Exhaustive Rule sets
     * The rules are provided at a broad conceptual level, allowing re-interpretation as the situation demands.
 * Collaboration over Control
-    * All members are on the same side, crafting a story on the fly.
+    * All members are on the same side, crafting a story everyone can enjoy.
 * Responding to change over Planning Everything
     * Shit happens.
 The rules don't cover everything, have fun!